The waste hierarchy pyramid: A guide for businesses

 Definition: The final option when no viable alternatives exist.

-The government actively discourages this option through the landfill tax, which makes disposal more expensive than alternative recycling or recovery services.
+The UK government actively discourages disposal through the landfill tax, which makes sending waste to landfill significantly more expensive than recycling or recovery alternatives.

 The legal requirements of the waste hierarchy